duartegroup/autodE/doc/config.rst

   >>> kwds.hess = ["External='xtb-gaussian'", "Freq", "Geom(Redundant)", "IOp(3/5=30)"]
   >>> kwds.grad = ["External='xtb-gaussian'", 'Force(NoStep)', "IOp(3/5=30)"]

-To use XTB within ORCA copy the :code:`xtb` to the folder where the :code:`orca` binary is and rename it :code:`otool_xtb` then set the keywords to use
+To use XTB within ORCA copy the :code:`xtb` binary to the folder where the :code:`orca` binary is located and rename it :code:`otool_xtb`, then set the keywords to use.
+For example

 .. code-block:: python